Johann Christoph von Westerstetten

 Johann Christoph von Westerstetten (6 January 1563 - 28 July 1637) was Prince-bishop of Eichstätt, Bavaria, Germany, during the Thirty Years' War.
 He was a proponent of the Counter-Reformation.

-Johann Christoph von Westerstetten was born on 6 January 1563 at Wasseralfingen.
+Von Westerstetten was born on 6 January 1563 at Wasseralfingen.
 He was ordained a Catholic priest in Augsburg, Bavaria, on 11 August 1589.

 In 1603 he became provost in Ellwangen.
 On 4 December 1612 he was selected Prince-bishop of Eichstätt.
 He was confirmed on 28 January 1613 and consecrated on 14 April 1613.

-Johann Christoph von Westerstetten is well known for the large number of witch trails conducted during his authority.
+He is well-known for the large number of witch trails conducted during his authority.

-In Ellwangen he began systematically persecuting witches and continued the witch-hunt in Eichstätt.
+In Ellwangen, he began systematically persecuting witches and continued the witch-hunt in Eichstätt.
 In 1611 and 1612 about 260 witches were executed in Ellwangen.
-Between 1613 and 1630 at least 199 witch trails and 176 executions (150 women and 26 men) were performed in the Prince-Bishopric of Eichstätt under his government.
+The bulk of the Eichstätt witch trials occurred under his government; between 1613 and 1630 at least 199 witch trials and 176 executions (150 women and 26 men) were performed in the Prince-Bishopric of Eichstätt.